 First, to quote from the SBA’s website, “The federal government does NOT provide grants for starting and expanding a business.”
 Instead, the federal government gives grants to non-commercial entities, such as universities or nonprofit organizations.

 How did the misconception that the government provides small business grants arise?
 Perhaps it’s because the federal government does make grants to help state and local governments, which often turn around and use those funds to offer grants to organizations that help small business owners.
 In other words, if you started a nonprofit to help women start businesses, you might be able to get a government grant for that.
 But you can’t get a government grant to start a business yourself.

 According to the SBA, some states do provide grants to businesses whose work benefits the region and its residents.
 For instance, you might be able to get a grant if your business helps develop energy-efficient technology that helps the state and its residents save money, or if you are expanding a child-care center (enabling more residents to work and support themselves).
 Even in these limited cases, however, the grants are rarely “free money.”
-You may be required to match the funds with an equal amount of your own capital or with a loan, for example.
+You may be required to match the funds with an equal amount of your own capital or with small business loans, for example.
 To search for this type of grant, visit the official government grants website, Grants.gov, and check out their section for grant applicants to see if you are eligible.
 (There are no small business grants for women on this site that aren’t also open to men, but there are some for small businesses.)

 The 4 Best Small Business Grants for Women

 Knowing the options are limited, let’s talk about where women entrepreneurs can find funding.
 Here are a (very few) small business grants for women to investigate.